jaamestaay/M2R-Group-29/README.md

 # M2R Group 29: Scientific Machine Learning

-This is the GitHub repository for the MATH50002 Group Research Project (M2R) on Scientific Machine Learning by Group 29 (James Tay, Jiaru Li, Xinyan Wang, Tianshi Liu, Jiankuan Liu).
-You can find all relevant codes, figures and files here.
+This is the GitHub repository for the MATH50002 Group Research Project (M2R) on Scientific Machine Learning by Group 29 (Jiaru (Eric) Li, James Tay, Xinyan Wang, Tianshi Liu, Jiankuan Liu).
+You can find all relevant codes, figures, and LaTeX files here.

 The outline of our report is detailed below.